 Ice Cream Play Dough is not only a blast, but edible, too!
 We'll show you how to make a super fun scented ice cream play dough that your kids will love.

-My daughter love three things more than anything else – ice cream, bubbles, and play dough.
+My daughter loves three things more than anything else - ice cream, bubbles, and play dough.
 If she could plan her favorite day, it would be playing with those three things, and possibly eating an entire watermelon by herself.
 (Seriously, that girl is cray cray when it comes to watermelon!)

 How to Make Scented Edible Ice Cream Play Dough